 Alphonse Mucha — Monaco · Monte-Carlo (1897) Vintage Art Nouveau Travel Poster Tee

-Alphonse Mucha (1860–1939) was a Czech painter and decorative artist who became one of the defining figures of the Art Nouveau movement.
-After rising to fame in Paris in the 1890s, his ornamental style — flowing lines, lush floral framing, and idealized female figures — became so influential that the style was once known simply as 'le style Mucha.'
+Alphonse Mucha (1860–1939) was a Czech artist and one of the defining figures of the Art Nouveau movement.
+His decorative posters, with their flowing lines, ornamental frames, and idealized female figures, became so influential that the style was briefly known as le style Mucha.

 Real art, not AI.
 An authentic work by a real artist — Alphonse Mucha, reproduced from the original — never machine-generated.